-Snap pictures of Winnat’s Pass
+5. Snap a photo of Winnats Pass

 Winnats Pass, whether it be the dramatic view from the top or the winding road below, has to be of one the most photogenic parts of the Peak District.
 It’s a spectacular spectacular limestone gorge and there are numerous footpaths around it to appreciate the view.

-Eat handmade fudge
+6. Eat handmade fudge

 Fancy some homemade, melt-in-the-mouth fudge?
 Head to The Real Fudge Company on the main road who specialise in traditional fudge in over fifty different flavours.
 They also make and sell their own toffee and marzipan and have a huge range of old-fashioned sweets sold from jars and drinks sold from swing top bottles.
 The perfect treat for the kids after a long hike!

-Visit the free museum and information centre
+7. Visit the free museum and information centre

 There are small displays featuring the archaeology and geology, the past industries and inhabitants, as well as its significance as a Norman fortified town.
 Learn about the history of what happened to Castleton during the world wars, see the various tools and clothing used over the centuries, and even see a carved head dating from 1,000 BC which is believed to represent a god worshipped by Iron Age people.